The Doctor Said There Is a Shadow on The Lung. Should I Worry?

 What happens next?

-If a nodule is found on a chest X-ray, a CT scan and other tests are usually performed to diagnose the condition.
+If a doctor finds a nodule on a chest X-ray, they usually perform a CT scan and other tests to diagnose the condition.
 However, a biopsy of the nodule is needed for a conclusive diagnosis.

 To avoid unnecessary stress and costs for patients, doctors will first estimate the likelihood of malignancy.
-This is done by evaluating the nodule size and other risk factors such as patient age, smoking history, family history, and more.
+This is done by looking at the nodule size and other risk factors.
+These include the patient's age, smoking history, and family history and more.

 If the nodule has the appearance or characteristics of a benign lesion, the doctor may take a ‘wait and watch’ approach.
 A repeat CT scan may be ordered after some time to monitor if the nodule is growing.

-A single, solid nodule that is stable (not growing) for two years is likely to be benign and no further workup is needed.
+A single, solid nodule that is stable (not growing) for two years is likely to be benign and there is no need for further workup.

 What about suspicious nodules?